ParthJadhav/Tkinter-Designer/README.md

 ## 🦋 Supporting Tkinter Designer

-If you or your company has benefited from Tkinter Designer, consider supporting the development of the project through donations.
-This will fuel the development of Tkinter Designer!
-It's as easy as making a Coffee; I'll be glad to have one ;)
+Consider making a donation to the Tkinter Designer project if you or your business have benefited from it.
+This will accelerate Tkinter Designer's development!
+Making coffee is simple; I'll be happy to enjoy one.

 <a href="https://www.buymeacoffee.com/Parthjadhav" target="_blank"><img src="https://cdn.buymeacoffee.com/buttons/v2/arial-yellow.png" alt="Buy Me A Coffee" width="180" ></a>